Fidget-Spinner/Fidget-Spinner.github.io/posts/jit-reflections.md

 shared performance numbers where the JIT is a significant regression for them.
 This goes against the grain of what's reported online.
 We do not have control over the numbers, but I still would like to clear the air on what the real expectation should be.

+## Ugly: None

+If I had thought there were really ugly stuff, I wouldn't be working on the JIT anymore :-).

 ## Conclusion and looking forward

 I'm still hopeful for the JIT.
 As I mentioned above, we've built a significant